 Personal Injury Settlements

 Sometimes, personal injury cases end in settlements, which means the injured person agrees to accept a given sum of money in exchange for dropping all charges against the defendant.
 A release is typically signed in this case.
-However, it’s crucial to speak to an experienced attorney to know exactly how much you can claim for any settlement.
+However, it’s crucial to speak to an experienced personal injury attorney to know exactly how much you can claim for any settlement.

 What Is A Bodily Injury Claim?